 (ii) In an amount up to 100 percent of its net worth in the aggregate at the time of delegation.

-(a) A Federal credit union may purchase and sell investments through a broker-dealer as long as the broker-dealer is registered as a broker-dealer with the Securities and Exchange Commission under the Securities Exchange Act of 1934 (15 U.S.C.
-78a et seq.) or is a depository institution whose broker-dealer activities are regulated by a Federal or State regulatory agency.
+(a) A federal credit union may purchase and sell investments through a broker-dealer as long as the broker-Start Printed Page 79004dealer is registered as a broker-dealer with the Securities and Exchange Commission under the Securities Exchange Act of 1934 (15 U.S.C.
+78a et seq.) or is a depository institution whose broker-dealer activities are regulated by a federal or state regulatory agency.

-(2) Information available from State or Federal securities regulators and securities industry self-regulatory Start Printed Page 32964organizations, such as the National Association of Securities Dealers and the North American Securities Administrators Association, about any enforcement actions against the broker-dealer, its affiliates, or associated personnel; and
+(2) Information available from state or federal securities regulators and securities industry self-regulatory organizations, such as the National Association of Securities Dealers and the North American Securities Administrators Association, about any enforcement actions against the broker-dealer, its affiliates, or associated personnel; and

 (1) Embedded options;